Casino Gambling in Kentucky

 Types of Gambling Offered at Kentucky Casinos

-Those instant racing machines are the only types of casino gambling offered in Kentucky casinos.
+Kentucky’s instant racing machines are the only type of gambling allowed in the state.
 There are no table games offered at any of the casinos in Kentucky.
-The minimum gambling is 21 at all of these Kentucky casinos.
+The minimum gambling age at Kentucky casinos is 21 years old.

 Want to See a Map of all casinos in Kentucky?